CCSI-Toolset/FOQUS/docs/source/chapt_install/index.rst

 NLopt is an optional optimization library, which can be used by FOQUS.
 Unfortunately, the Python module is not available to be installed with pip.
 For installation instructions, see https://nlopt.readthedocs.io/en/latest/, or NLopt can be installed with conda as follows: ``conda install -c conda-forge nlopt``

+Install SnobFit
+^^^^^^^^^^^^^^^

+SnobFit is an optional optimization library, which can be used by FOQUS for unconstrained optimization.
+The python package can be installed with pip using ``pip install SQSnobFit``.
+The plugin has been developed for version 2.1.
+For further details on the available versions and installation, see https://pypi.org/project/SQSnobFit/

 Install R
 ^^^^^^^^^